astibal/smithproxy_docs/docs/install/sources.md

 # Installation from sources

 This is actually very easy.
-Only drawback is, you (script) will install some development tools in order to build and make work everything correctly.
+Only drawback is, you (script) will will need to install some development tools in order to build and make work everything correctly.

-You will need git, everything else is downloaded automatically.
+You will need to initially install git, everything else is downloaded automatically later by script.

 ## Supported platforms